 - Without co-surety, the Hoover Dam might not have been built

 The Hoover Dam, constructed from 1931 to 1936, is an engineering marvel.
 At the time, it was the world’s tallest dam (726 feet), and it created the largest reservoir (Lake Mead) in the U.S. Imagine writing a bond on this project, given that such a large, unproven structure had never been built before.
 It weighed 6.6 million tons and contained 4.4 million cubic yards of concrete.
 The $49 million project was so big that no single surety company could underwrite it.
 It was the first example of the use of co-surety, where surety companies pool their resources to underwrite large construction projects.
 It required the largest bond ever written at the time, $5 million, and 24 surety companies joined together to write it.

 To learn more about surety bonds, subscribe to our blog!

 If you have any questions about anything regarding surety, contact an appointed agent, or reach out to an Old Republic Surety branch nearest you.

-Melissa began her surety career 15 years ago with The Hartford as a Senior Surety Account Manager, handling both contract and commercial for their California and Nevada territories.
-During her time with Hartford, Melissa received her BS in Business Administration/Finance from CSUDH.
-To get more involved within the surety industry, Melissa joined the Surety Underwriters Association of Southern California Board in 2017, serving as President in 2019.
+Melissa is Executive Surety Marketing Representative for Northern California.
+Melissa began her surety career 15 years ago with The Hartford as a senior surety account manager, handling both contract and commercial for the company’s California and Nevada territories.
+During her time with Hartford, Melissa received her B.S. in business administration and finance from California State University, Dominguez Hills.
+To get more involved within the surety industry, Melissa joined the Surety Underwriters Association of Southern California Board in 2017, serving as president in 2019.
 Melissa is currently part of the Commercial Surety Committee for the National Association of Surety Bond Producers (NASBP).